tmpvar/tmpvar.com/DEVLOG.md

                      or a play button is pressed - maybe use the visual convention developed by shadertoy
 - radiance-cascades: raytrace approach for comparison's sake
+- radiance-cascades: add a ring of probes along the outside of the bounds to correctly sample upper probes from lower probes that live on the edge (e.g., outside of a fully valid bilinear interpolation cage)

 ## 2023-09-18
 - radiance-cascades: default demo world